Wondering what to do in Panama City? For the best night out in the dazzling metropolis of Panama City, all you need is three words: Panama Bar Crawl.

 Panama Bar Crawl is the most fabulous way to discover Panama City’s party epicentre, Casco Viejo.
 All but some of the city’s nightlife has moved to the old town, so you’re particularly spoilt for choice.
 The scope of bars and clubs means that if you aren’t content where you are, you can essentially peer over your shoulder and peek at how things are going at the other nearby spots, which you can either see directly, or hear the music playing.
 Panama Bar Crawl does the hard work for you by selecting the best of the best, taking you there and infusing the evening with ultra-fun elements to make your night out one for the books.

 Panama Bar Crawl is an excellent way to meet local people and other travellers from all around the world.
 Upon arriving in Panama City on my own a few months ago, I decided to go on the crawl with just myself for company, and a little apprehensive about the very prospect.
-I needn’t have worried at all, as Julie and Sandrine took care of me from the start, immediately keeping the group entertained with their “two lies, one truth” game (I won’t spoil it for you).
+I needn’t have worried at all, as Julie and Sandrine took care of me from the start, immediately keeping the group entertained with their “two lies, one truth” game (the games are ever-changing).

 This fantastic event is run by Belgian entrepreneurs Julie Renson and Sandrine Champagne (and the award for best name ever goes to…) who themselves know a thing or two about uprooting your world and moving it elsewhere.
 The ladies came to Panama City in early 2017 and have rapidly set up strong relationships with Casco Viejo’s hottest nightlife establishments.
 The name of their company is BEYOA, an acronym for “Be Your Own Adventure”.
 They kind of also secretly love that it begins with ‘BE’, a nod to their Belgian heritage.
 The company however, is fully Panamanian and each tour is bilingual in both English and Spanish.